WhereJuly/60-1-oas-markdown-merger/packages/utilities/markdown-merger/.docs/design/classes-and-responsibilities.md

 3. **MarkdownMergeProcessor**

-   - **Responsibility:** Processes the description fields in the OAS spec and performs the merging operation with the content from external Markdown files.
+   - **Responsibility:** Processes the description fields in the OAS spec and performs the merging operation with the content from external Markdown files, translating the content to HTML before merging.
    - **Methods:**
      - `processDescriptions(spec: Object)`: Iterates over the description fields in the OAS spec and processes them for merging.
-     - `mergeContent(description: String, filePath: String)`: Merges the content of the description field with the content from the respective Markdown file.
+     - `mergeContent(description: String, filePath: String)`: Merges the content of the description field with the HTML-translated content from the respective Markdown file.

-4. **OASMergerException**
+4. **OASMarkdownMergerException**
    - **Responsibility:** A custom exception class that is thrown when errors occur during the OAS merging process (e.g., missing files, invalid spec format).
    - **Properties:**
      - `message`: The error message.